-The cultural shift towards more risk-averse workplaces has seen a significant drop in workplace-related injuries over the last thirty years.
-Even where employers have done everything required of them there still remains an element of risk in most, if not all workplaces.
+The cultural shift towards more risk-averse workplaces that are fully mindful of all relevant health and safety legislation, such as the Factories Act 1960, the Health and Safety at Work Act 1974 and all subsequent updates, has seen a significant drop in workplace-related injuries over the last thirty years.
+Even where employers have done everything required of them though, there still remains an element of risk in most, if not all, workplaces.

 Your employer’s duty of care is a legal one.
-If you have been injured in your workplace and feel that your employer has failed to carry out what is expected of them you might be eligible for a compensation claim as a result.
-Contact a personal injury lawyer to find out if you are entitled to a no win no fee claim.
+If you have been injured in your workplace and feel that your employer has failed to carry out to provide you with the correct protective equipment or hasn’t shown you how to use it properly, you might be eligible to make a compensation claim as a result.